aaronbloomfield/pdr/labs/lab02/lab02.md

 this later in the semester.

-Some students have had problems with the copy constructor and operator=() methods defined above -- they would cause a crash (segmentation fault).
+Some students have had problems with the copy constructor and `operator=()` methods defined above -- they would cause a crash (segmentation fault).
 The methods above work fine in our solution, but require that all the called functionality work properly as well.
 If it is causing a crash in your code, run it through the debugger to see where it crashes -- it's probably a problem with one of your other methods.

+To start, create the .cpp file (List.cpp, ListNode.cpp, ListItr.cpp)
+that just have empty method bodies (with a dummy return value for non-`void` methods), and get that to compile.
+Then start implementing one method at a time, testing as you go.

 ------------------------------------------------------------